Kyriosity/use-dev/README+/tests/README+/prog_tests-posers.md

 ## Separating framework and subject errors and bugs

-Testbeds and fixtures can throw _things_ intentionally or not.

-Intentionally when wrong conditions are met or misuse occurs &mdash; for such cases, it's obvious to define specific exceptions.

-For errors and bugs, you wouldn't write separate test projects but try to make them as sound as possible.
-Other guidelines are:

-+ Max. focus and best practices
-+ "Patch" utilities with CATCH

-And the worst case: 🚧🚧🚧
+The subject of the tests may contain errors and throw exceptions &thinsp;&mdash;&thinsp; **expected** or not.
+The same for test framework (testbed and fixtures): intentional or not.

+That's why test frameworks deserve a special focus on quality, and it's obvious to

++ define specific exceptions for frameworks (like in [NUnit extensions](../../../src/TuttiFrutti/AbcExtNUnit/Exceptions) here),
++ separate unexpected error conditions from the subject (e.g., examining the call stack).

 <h1 align="center">Syntax</h1>